francescogaffi/francescogaffi.github.io/_pages/publications.md

 Editorial work
 ---

-I serve as a reviewer for the _Electronic Journal of Statistics_, the _Journal of the American Statistical Association_ and _Statistics and Probability Letters_.
+I serve as a reviewer for the _Electronic Journal of Statistics_, the _Journal of the American Statistical Association_, _Statistics and Probability Letters_, and the _Journal of Econometrics_.

 Research networks
 ---